maarten-pennings/6502/2emulation/README.md

    370716us 203 1 8e
 ```

-- After reset, the 6502 jump to main at 200
+- After reset, the 6502 jumps to main at 200.
-- It executes the `LDX #$00` and then moves to the start of the loop
+- It executes the `LDX #$00` and then moves to the start of the loop.
-- It increments X `INX` or `E8`
+- In the loop, it increments X `INX` or `E8`
 - Then executes the store of X to 155 `STX $0155` which takes four ticks `8E 8E 55 01`
-- The 6502 attempts to write (R/nW is 0) but our "ROM' does ignore this.
+- The 6502 attempts to write (R/nW is 0) but our "ROM" (the Nano) does ignore this.
-  It actually writes `EA` causing the dreaded short circuit (but save due to the resistors)
+  The Nano actually writes `EA` causing the dreaded short circuit (but save due to the resistors).
-- Finally there is the jump to loop `JMP 0202`
+- Finally there is the jump to loop `JMP 0202`.

 --